-MANTAR : in Turkish, it means “mushroom”.
+MANTAR: Turkish for “mushroom”.
 Well, it doesn’t sound too heavy.
-A strange monicker for the prolific and rather intriguing German duo – who released three albums in five years.
-The first two records gave us a taste of the two friends’ ability to deliver outstanding and über violent outings.
-I was thrilled to discover their third full-length “The Modern Art Of Setting Ablaze”, after I finally got over what’s probably the less friendly side of their music: vocals.
-For Hanno’s relentless shrieking perfectly tallies with MANTAR’s spirit, as well the musical power that stems from its thematics.
+A strange monicker for the prolific and rather intriguing German duo, who released three albums in five years.
+The first two records gave us a taster of the two friends’ ability to deliver outstanding and über violent anthems.
+I was thrilled to discover their third full-length “The Modern Art Of Setting Ablaze”, after I finally got over what might be the less friendly side of their music: vocals.
+For Hanno’s relentless shrieking perfectly tallies with MANTAR’s spirit, as well the musical power that stems from their thematics.

 Fire has always been at the very center of their music.
 Whether it’s about its purifying use (“Death by Burning” on the first album), its undeniable potency (“Ode To The Flame” on the second one) or a will to burn it all (the new one), the fire element is the duo’s obsession.
 And they are certainly not to blame.
 Our preposterous society is on the brink of chaos and run by greedy duffers, so when everyone will realize, some won’t be left unharmed.
 “The Modern Art of Setting Ablaze” will be the soundtrack of this apocalypse, giving formerly tied down people the strength to burn up, overthrow this superficial world while wreaking bloody havoc and getting rid of the oppressor.
 Purification by the stake, like the ancients used to do a long time ago…